rixiobarrios/techtonic-apprenticeship-initial-pre-work/README.md

 Note: I was a bit confused with the syntax and what the exercise was asking for, so after reading the exercise a few times over I went to the web and found something useful [here](https://www.youtube.com/watch?v=45tyvrHukUc)

+**Use Destructuring Assignment to Assign Variables from Objects**

+Note: I commented out the previous ES5 syntax and it was giving me an error, so I just deleted it and left my answer alone.
+Had to watch [this](https://www.youtube.com/watch?v=exLPAbmucD0&ab_channel=UsefulProgrammer) video to figure it out.

+**Use Destructuring Assignment to Assign Variables from Arrays**

+Note: The concept was somewhat abstract to me so I had to watch [this](https://www.youtube.com/watch?v=XjcsoWdEPmQ&ab_channel=WeWillCode) video to understand it better.

+**Create Strings using Template Literals**

+Note: I was having trouble understanding why they were using the same variable names in two instances, a global and a local one.
+I had to watch [this](https://www.youtube.com/watch?v=vL6cf3hLpzQ&ab_channel=OmarShishani) to clear my confusion.

 **Title**

 Notes: